-Most roles involve some travel within England between our offices, and this role will require some travel between our offices.
+Most roles involve some travel within England between our offices, and some roles also involve onsite visits to social housing providers.

 In line with Government requirements to reduce the number of Civil Service and NDPB roles based in London, we only advertise roles in London which need to be there for business-critical reasons.